Note

 - Returns:

-A copy of this shape centered at its center point.
+A copy of this shape centered at its barycenter.
 The result includes all sub-shapes with similar transformations.

 - id: int = -1